kp101/Wellness-Monitor/RaspberryPi/panicbutton/README.md

 A remote button is small, light, does not require regular charging, can be carry around the neck, in the pocket or attached to a belt with a carabiner.
 No dialing, no fiddling with a phone.

 ## Required Hardware
 - A remote button capable of transmitting with a matching receiver capable of receiving signal within a household boundary.
+This is a Simple RF T4 Receiver - 315MHz Toggle Type.

 ![remote](images/1095-small.jpg)
 ![remote](images/1097-small.jpg)